crypedit/chari/README.md

 `Notice: charigen should be in the same dir of configtxgen and cryptogen.`

 6. Startup Orderer
     Chari supports PBFT instead of Kafka in orderer, so Kakfa no needs.
-Now, orderers must meet 3F +1,  and additional configurations likes
+Now, orderers must meet 3F +1,  and additional configurations likes below  should be added to orderer shell.
 ```yaml
 -p 3450:3450 \
 -e BFT_P2P_PORT=3450 \